Web Push Notifications Explained

 Using a “Soft Ask” Opt In

-Some display a “soft ask” — explaining the value of receiving web push notifications — first, before the browser prompt.
+Some brands choose to display a “soft ask” — explaining the value of receiving web push notifications — first, before the browser prompt.
 The soft opt-in conveys why a user would want to opt in to receive web push notifications.
 If a visitor says yes to the soft ask, then they’ll display the opt-in prompt from the browser itself.

 This can be more effective for securing an opt-in than just showing the browser prompt without any additional context.